skuethe/grafana-oss-team-sync/README.md

 The following tool specific configuration is available.
 Details on **Grafana** and **source** specific requirements can be found below.

-You can configure these either in the `config.yaml` or via environment variables starting with `GOTS_`.
+You can configure these either in the `config.yaml`, via environment variables (starting with `GOTS_`) or via cli flags.
+The following hirarchy is used when merging the different config sources, overriding existing data:
+1. The `config.yaml` you specify
+2. Environment variables set (also respecting a `.env` file)
+3. CLI flags passed
+4. (Optional) content from an `authfile`[^authfilehirarchy]

+[^authfilehirarchy]: We are using [godotenv][godotenv], which will NOT override existing environment variables.

 | Configuration                     | Config via                      | Description |
 |-----------------------------------|---------------------------------|-------------|